wchuqi/secondbrain/存储IO/数据库/postgresql/pg.md

 	-E
 		echo all commands to standard output before executing them -j
-		Use semicolon followed by two newlines，rather than just newline，as the command entry terminator -r filename
+		Use semicolon followed by two newlines,rather than just newline,as the command entry terminator -r filename
 	Send all server log output to filename.
 This option is only honored when supplied as a command-line option.
 ```